-1.1 This specification covers manifold papers used in preparing typewritten copies of permanent or semipermanent records and documents.
-The original, or ribbon, copy usually leaves the organization in which it originated, so the carbon copy becomes the copy of record.

-1.2 It has been shown $(1, 2, 3, 4, 5)^2$ that permanence is at least an approximate function of the pH of an aqueous extract of the paper with correlation coefficients ranging from approximately 0.7 to 0.9 (4).
-Three pH levels, reflecting three levels of permanence, are specified.
-Extract pH as an indicator of life expectancy is not valid if a paper has been treated with an alkaline surface size or if an alkaline coating has been applied.

-1.3 The following would be expected to contribute significantly to the life expectancy of manifold papers: the use of papers with controlled acidity, or of papers manufactured under neutral or alkaline conditions, especially papers with a calcium carbonate filler that absorbs acidic gases from the atmosphere and can neutralize acidic materials formed in the aging of paper.

-1.4 This specification is based on fiber sources used in the production of paper that contains no more than 1 % lignin, for papers used in archives, libraries, and other permanent records.
-However, under proper conditions, (see X1.5), paper containing more than 1 % lignin may be employed for many other end uses in paper for records that are required to have a substantial life expectancy.

-1.5 As indicated in Appendices X1.4 and X1.5, this specification may be used as a guide.
+- 1.1 This specification covers bond and ledger papers used in the preparation of records and documents that are expected to have maximum, or substantial, life expectancy. - 1.2 It has been shown $(1, 2, 3, 4, 5)^2$ that life expectancy is at least an approximate function of the pH of an aqueous extract of the paper.
+Three pH levels, reflecting three levels of life expectancy, are specified. - 1.3 The following would be expected to contribute significantly to the life expectancy of books and documents: the use of papers with controlled acidity, or of papers manufactured under neutral or alkaline conditions, especially papers with a calcium carbonate filler that absorbs acidic gases from the atmosphere and can neutralize acidic materials formed in the aging of paper. - 1.4 This specification is based on fiber sources used in the production of paper that contains no more than 1 % lignin, for papers used in archives, libraries, and other permanent records.
+However, under proper conditions, (see X1.5), paper containing more than 1 % lignin may be employed for other end uses in paper for records that are required to have a substantial life expectancy. - 1.5 As indicated in Appendix X1.4 and X1.5, this specification may be used as a guide.